PRÁCTICAS DE SOSTENIBILIDAD

-Since opening in November 2005, Kamalaya Koh Samui has adopted sustainability practices that stimulate prosperity and quality, create environmental, economic and social change, and improve the capacities of people and organisations that we are involved with.
+Since opening in November 2005, Kamalaya Wellness Sanctuary has adopted sustainability practices that stimulate prosperity and quality, create environmental, economic and social change and improve the capacities of people and organisations that we are involved with.

-Kamalaya Koh Samui does not directly produce any emissions or pollutants, however we acknowledge our responsibility to the environment beyond legal and regulatory requirements.
+Kamalaya does not directly produce any emissions or pollutants, however, we acknowledge our responsibility to the environment beyond legal and regulatory requirements.
 We are committed to reducing our environmental impact by continually improving our environmental performance as an integral part of our business strategy and operating methods, with regular review points.
-We encourage our employees, suppliers, and guests to do the same.
+We encourage our employees, suppliers and guests to do the same.

-Kamalaya’s Superior Suites have solar-powered heaters, while all bedrooms use the aircon-saver function, which is a micro compressor air-condition device that reduces energy consumption for cooling by an average of 20%.
-Sinks are equipped with water saving nods, and guests are encouraged to save water and reuse towels and bedsheet where possible.
+Kamalaya’s Superior Suites have solar-powered heaters, while all bedrooms use the aircon-saver function, which is a micro compressor air-conditioning device that reduces energy consumption for cooling by an average of 20%.
+Sinks are equipped with water-saving nods and guests are encouraged to save water and reuse towels and bedsheets where possible.

 En Kamalaya se cultiva la desintoxicación digital y no hay WiFi disponible en las zonas públicas, lo que naturalmente reduce el uso de dispositivos electrónicos, reconectando a los huéspedes con la naturaleza y el medio ambiente.

 In December 2022, Kamalaya has signed UNESCO’s Sustainable Travel Pledge which aims to promote sustainable travel, community resilience and heritage conservation globally.